Finger cot: In the workplace

 Finger cots have applications in many workplaces, mainly to protect objects which can be damaged by exposure to the skin's natural oils, skin particles, and dirt on hands.
 In electronics manufacturing, e.g., the manufacture of semiconductors, finger cots are used while handling such components.
 In watchmaking they are used to protect delicate watch parts.
 In art conservation and restoration they protect works of art from contamination which can have detrimental effects over time.
 In jobs that require labor with the hands, such as automobile repair or cooking, finger cots may be used to protect and isolate an injured finger.

-Thimblettes (also known as rubber finger, banker's friend, rubber thimbles and finger cones) are soft thimbles, made predominantly of rubber, used primarily for leafing through or counting documents, bank notes, tickets, or forms.
+Thimblettes (also known as rubber fingers, banker's friend, rubber thimbles and finger cones) are soft thimbles, made predominantly of rubber, used primarily for leafing through or counting documents, bank notes, tickets, or forms.
 They also protect against paper cuts as a secondary function.